 Using Printers and identifying which was in use was easy with Windows 7.
-Upon opening the ‘Devices and Printers’ menu, one could easily check which printer was set to default – something that doesn’t happen in Windows 10.
-Windows 10 is smart.
-It has a feature which is set to ON by default and sets the default printer to the one used most recently at the user’s current location.
+Upon opening the ‘Devices and Printers’ menu, one could easily check which printer was set to default – something that doesn’t happen in Windows 11/10.
+Windows 11/10 is smart.
+It has a feature that is set to ON by default and sets the default printer to the one used most recently at the user’s current location.

-Suppose I am connected to my home network on my laptop and give a command to print a document from my Canon printer, it will set the Canon printer as default for my home network.
-Whenever I give a command to print any document while being connected to the home network thereafter, it will automatically command the Canon printer to print the document.
+Suppose I am connected to my home network on my laptop and I give a command to print a document from my Canon printer, it will set the printer as default for my home network.
+Whenever I give a command to print any document while being connected to the home network after that, it will automatically command the Canon printer to print the document.

-However, if I command to print a document while being connected to some other network, say office network, it won’t send the print instruction to the Canon printer but the printer I last printed from when connected to the office network.
-This makes Windows 10 a smarter operating system.
+However, if I command to print a document while being connected to some other network, say office network, it won’t send the print instruction to the Canon printer but the printer I last printed from, when connected to the office network.
+This makes Windows 11/10 a smarter operating system.

 Let Windows manage my default printer

-To change the settings to manual, use the following steps:
+To change the settings to manual in Windows 10, use the following steps:

-1] Click on the Start button and then click on the gear like symbol which will open the Settings page.
+- Click on the Start button and then click on the gear-like symbol which will open the Settings page.